Privacy Policy

 We use personal data for a variety of reasons including:

-• communicating with you, facilitating distributions and other financial management and administration activities, evaluating potential transactions and administering transactions; and
+• communicating with you, facilitating distributions and other financial management and administration activities, evaluating potential transactions and administering transactions, conducting background checks (such as checks against OFAC lists); and

 • employment related purposes.

-Our lawful basis for processing personal data are:
+Our lawful bases for processing personal data are:

 • you have given consent to the processing of your personal data;